maltsev-dev/maltsev-dev.github.io/content/rust_firmware_size.md

 In this article I want to look at `cargo size` input.
 Touch on linker scripts.
-Identify working strategies for optimizing binary file size in embedded Rust projects.
+And identify working strategies for optimizing binary file size in embedded Rust projects.

 <!-- more -->
 ---

-# Analysis and Optimization of Rust Binary File Size for Embedded Systems

 ##      I. Introduction to  `cargo size` and ELF binaries
 ###     A. The role of `cargo size`

-`cargo size` is a utility from the [cargo-binutils](https://crates.io/crates/cargo-binutils) designed to check the memory occupied by an [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) executable file.
+* `cargo size` is a utility from the [cargo-binutils](https://crates.io/crates/cargo-binutils) designed to check the memory occupied by an [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) executable file.
-It allows one to quickly estimate how much memory their compiled application will consume, and identify potential areas of bloat or inefficiency.
+* It allows one to quickly estimate how much memory their compiled application will consume, and identify potential areas of bloat or inefficiency.

 ###     B. ELF Binaries

-The ELF file is the final result of the compilation and linking process, containing the compiled program ready to be flashed into the microcontroller's non-volatile memory (Flash).
+* The ELF file is the final result of the compilation and linking process, containing the compiled program ready to be flashed into the microcontroller's non-volatile memory (Flash).

-The ELF file is logically divided into different `sections`, each of which serves a specific purpose (e.g. executable instructions, initialized data, read-only data, debug information).
-The linker is responsible for arranging these sections according to a `predefined memory map`, which is usually specified in the linker script.
+* The ELF file is logically divided into different `sections`, each of which serves a specific purpose (e.g. executable instructions, initialized data, read-only data, debug information.
+* The linker is responsible for arranging these sections according to a `predefined memory map`, which is usually specified in the linker script.

 ###     C. Target Architecture Context

-The project targets the `thumbv6m-none-eabi` target, which is the Rust compilation target for the **ARM** `Cortex-M0` and `Cortex-M0+` microcontrollers.
+* The project targets the `thumbv6m-none-eabi` target, which is the Rust compilation target for the **ARM** `Cortex-M0` and `Cortex-M0+` microcontrollers.
-These are low-power entry-level microprocessors with very limited Flash and RAM memory.
+* These are low-power entry-level microprocessors with very limited Flash and RAM memory.

 ##      II.
 Detailed Analysis of `cargo size` Output

 ###     A. Output Overview

 The `cargo size` output is a list of sections, their sizes in bytes, and their corresponding memory addresses.